(Formerly known as the Office for Special Needs Services)

 To receive assistance through Disability Services, students must first request help.
 A student can either stop by our office located in CC 234, call us at 440-366-4058 or e-mail the office at email@example.com

 Click here for a checklist for registering with Disability Services

-- Students who wish to register with Disability Services must also provide proper documentation of their issue.
+- Students who wish to register with Disability Services must also provide proper documentation/information regarding their issue.
 Documentation on appropriate letterhead may be a letter from a doctor, therapist, case worker or other professional that thoroughly outlines the issue and its effects on learning.
-Or, the student may have the professional fill out a Verification of Special Need Form.
+Or, the student may have the professional fill out a Verification of Need Form.
 For students recently graduated from high school, the most recent IEP and MFE are required.

 - To get an accurate academic placement into courses at LCCC, most students are required to take the COMPASS placement test, which is a computerized test.
 Some students may take the ASSET test, the paper and pencil version of the COMPASS test.

 All campus buildings have elevators and accessible entrances.
 These marked entrances are electronically wired and will open with an electronic door opener available for a student's use through Disability Services.
 Campus parking lots have clearly marked accessibility spaces in all areas as well as van spaces.
 The number of accessible parking spaces at LCCC exceeds the state requirement.
 Wheelchairs are available in the Campus Services office for on-site temporary use by any individual visiting our campus or for those taking classes.
 However, LCCC does not provide any attendant care.
 Classroom furniture accommodations may be made through Disability Services with adequate notification of the student's needs.

 Lorain County Community College does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender identity or its expression, disability, age, religion or veteran/military status in its program or activities.